HardCorePawn/extract_mbc_keys/README.md

 # extract_mbc_keys
 Compiled Python script that will extract Addrs/Keys from a MultiBit Classic Wallet File

-Was built "pyinstaller" on Windows with the following command:
+Was built using "pyinstaller" on Windows with the following command:

 ```pyinstaller --hidden-import pkgutil extract_mbc_keys.pyw```